 What is Genetic Improvement?

 As academics in the field, we run the workshop to offer an opportunity for researchers to disseminate work, but most importantly to meet and discuss with other GI researchers.
-So far we had 7 editions of the workshop, five co-located with GECCO (in 2015, 2016, 2017, 2018, and 2019) and two with ICSE (in 2018 and 2019).
+So far we had ten editions of the workshop, six co-located with GECCO (in 2015, 2016, 2017, 2018, 2019, and 2020) and four with ICSE (in 2018, 2019, 2020, and 2021).

 How can I find out more?

 We have other regular events year-round, including tutorials in conferences such as GECCO, ASE, or PPSN.

 Check out the 2018 comprehensive survey on GI, as well as our living survey for even more related work.